 A tour of the best beaches in Sardinia

 At around 24,000 square kilometres, Sardinia is the second-largest island in the Mediterranean Sea.
-The coast of this Italian island is 1,849 km long, and the pearly white beaches often appear on lists of the world’s best beaches.
+The stunning Sardinian coastline stretches for 1,849 km and its pearly white beaches often appear on lists of the world’s best beaches.
+Our guest author Paolo from CharmingSardinia.com shares his recommendations on the best beaches in Sardinia to visit.

 As a result, Sardinia has become a favorite island to visit for archeologists and historians from all over the world, until the Ishmaelite Prince Karim Aga Khan (amongst others) visited the north side island or Costa Smeralda in the early sixties.
 He noticed the beauty of the Sardinian beaches, and his investment in the ’Emerald Coast’ was one of the reasons for the growing the popularity of Sardinia, as a travel destination.

-Numerous bays, cliffs, isles and a clear blue sea surround the island.
+Numerous bays, cliffs, isles and a clear blue sea surround the island of Sardinia.
 Whether you visit Capo Testa in the north, or Capo Teulada in the south, amazing beaches are guaranteed.
-There are stunning diving spots, for example Asinara Island, Capo Caccia, and the archipelago (and national park) of La Maddalena are breath-taking.
+There are stunning diving spots, for example Asinara Island, Capo Caccia and the archipelago (and national park) of La Maddalena are breathtaking.
 Let me share with you some of my favourite beaches around Sardinia;

 Li Coggi Beach